Stronger Focusing Avoids SESAM Damage

 Ref.: encyclopedia articles on semiconductor saturable absorber mirrors, passive mode locking

-The following curious situation can sometimes be observed when trying passive mode locking of a solid-state laser with a semiconductor saturable absorber mirror (SESAM): the SESAM works fine when operated with a relatively strongly focussed laser beam, but is quickly destroyed when the resonator design is modified such that the mode area on the SESAM becomes larger.
+The following curious situation can sometimes be observed when trying passive mode locking of a solid-state laser with a semiconductor saturable absorber mirror (SESAM): the SESAM works fine when operated with a relatively strongly focused laser beam, but is quickly destroyed when the resonator design is modified such that the mode area on the SESAM becomes larger.
 This is really against all intuition: weaker focusing should lead to lower optical intensities, and thus reduce rather than increase the risk of damage!

 The reason behind this peculiarity is that for too weak focusing on the SESAM, the mode-locking process can exhibit Q-switching instabilities.
 Here, the pulse energy undergoes strong fluctuations, and some of the pulses are much more intense than the average.
 Therefore, the peak intensity on the SESAM becomes even higher, despite the larger mode area.

 This article is a posting of the Photonics Spotlight, authored by Dr. Rüdiger Paschotta.
-You may send comments and suggestions to RP Photonics Consulting GmbH.
-You may also link to this page, because its location is permanent.
-See also the Encyclopedia of Laser Physics and Technology.
+You may link to this page and cite it, because its location is permanent.
+See also the RP Photonics Encyclopedia.